ETHA Lend (ETHA) Price Reaches $0.14 on Exchanges

-ETHA Lend (CURRENCY:ETHA) traded down 8.2% against the dollar during the 24 hour period ending at 22:00 PM E.T. on October 16th.
-One ETHA Lend coin can currently be bought for about $0.14 or 0.00000234 BTC on cryptocurrency exchanges.
-ETHA Lend has a market capitalization of $1.34 million and $283,847.00 worth of ETHA Lend was traded on exchanges in the last 24 hours.
-During the last seven days, ETHA Lend has traded 14.9% lower against the dollar.
+ETHA Lend (CURRENCY:ETHA) traded up 7.6% against the dollar during the 24-hour period ending at 14:00 PM E.T. on October 21st.
+In the last seven days, ETHA Lend has traded 5.3% lower against the dollar.
+ETHA Lend has a market capitalization of $1.32 million and approximately $1.21 million worth of ETHA Lend was traded on exchanges in the last 24 hours.
+One ETHA Lend coin can now be purchased for approximately $0.14 or 0.00000225 BTC on popular exchanges.

 ETHA Lend Profile